All C&I Graduate Students

-Graduate certification candidates must take the following: PACT (if required), TExES Content Exam, and PPR (Pedagogy and Professional Responsibilities) Exam.
-The content exam (and PACT if required) must be passed before beginning clinical teaching.
+Graduate certification candidates must take the following: PACT, TExES Content Exam, and PPR (Pedagogy and Professional Responsibilities) Exam.
+The content exam, STR (if required), and PACT Exam must be passed before beginning clinical teaching.
 Students have up to five attempts to pass each required exam.
 Each exam session requires registration and payment.
 The PPR Exam must be passed during clinical teaching.

 6. What is the difference between student teaching and internship?

 Graduate teacher candidates have two options for completing the TEA required clinical teaching.
 The first option is a one-semester, unpaid placement in a school district as a student teacher.
 Candidates are assigned a mentor teacher and will work in her/his classroom for the full 16 weeks.
 Student teachers are required to be on campus every school day for the full day (at least seven hours).

 The second option for clinical teaching is a one-year paid teaching internship with a school district.
 The candidate will apply and gain employment to a full-time teaching position in the area of her/his certification; the candidate is responsible for obtaining internship employment.
 The candidate will be teacher-of-record with full teaching responsibilities.
 A Statement of Eligibility will be required to gain employment.

 If a candidate does not have a place solidified by August 15th (to begin in fall) or December 10th (to begin in spring), then student teaching will be required in order to complete clinical teaching.
 A secondary option will be to wait to begin the internship the following semester.
 A field supervisor will be assigned with each option.
 Five observations are required in addition to four walk-through visits.

 7. When can I apply for graduate clinical teaching (student teaching or internship)?

 The application will open April 1st for the fall and October 1st for the spring.

 8. Which courses are required for certification?

 EDCI 5321- Principles of Professional Teaching